calidan-x/summer-site/docs/intro.md

   Summer cares about coding experience, always easy to learn and easy to use.

 - **Strict Runtime TypeScript Validation**<br/>
-  TypeScript can be used for runtime request validation, this makes your backend more secure.
+  TypeScript can be used for runtime request validation, this makes your backend app more secure and reliable.

 - **Simply DTO Conversion**<br/>
   Backend programming always deals with lots of DTO conversion, Summer provides 2 easy and safe functions for conversion.